QueenPM/kubejs-arena-addon/README.md

 ### Installation

 All you need to do is copy this folder's contents into your `kubejs` folder in your Minecraft instance.

+### ProbeJS

+The git repo does not come included with probejs files.
+I recommend getting the [ProbeJS Mod](https://www.curseforge.com/minecraft/mc-mods/probejs) mod and the [ProbeJS Extension](https://marketplace.visualstudio.com/items?itemName=Prunoideae.probejs) for a better development experience.

 ## Usage
 ### Arena Commands (Needs OP)